 No Dogs:Please note dogs are not allowed in the Castle and due to the falconry experience we cannot allow dogs in the gardens as they can frighten the birds.

 Access:Please be aware that the castle is a Scheduled Ancient Monument and is not easily accessible for those with reduced mobility as spiral stairs and uneven surfaces exist throughout the building.
-Please see our website for a full access statement.
+Please click here to download our full access statement.

 Falconry:Please be aware that in poor weather conditions the birds may be weathered inside and the falcons may be unable to fly.